 Though the MCDB’s master's program is not thesis-based, students who plan to conduct research in the future or are otherwise interested in conducting laboratory research are encouraged to seek research opportunities in the laboratories of MCDB faculty.
-Up to six credit hours of the required 24 can take the form of independent research (MCDB 700).
+Up to eight credit hours of the required 24 can take the form of independent research (MCDB 700).
 If you are interested in conducting research in an MCDB lab, please contact research faculty directly.

 Standards of Conduct

 Master’s students are responsible for understanding and adhering to the academic and ethical standards of The University of Michigan.
 University policies pertaining to graduate student conduct are discussed in detail in Rackham’s academic policies available online.

 Though the MCDB master’s program does not guarantee financial support, master’s students are eligible for Graduate Student Instructor (GSI) and Graduate Student Research Assistant (GSRA) positions.
 Please note that students from MCDB’s Ph.D. program are given first priority for these positions, and such positions may not be available to master’s students.
 To inquire about GSI positions please contact Kimberly Pavuk (email@example.com) in the Biology Advising Office.
 GSRA positions must be arranged directly with MCDB research faculty.

 School loans and work-study programs are available through the University of Michigan’s Office of Financial Aid